MarkusR0st/wall-of-pwn-flipper/README.md

 ## Raspberry Pi Zero Install

 ### Way 1
-Use [Raspberry Pi Imager] (https://www.raspberrypi.com/software/) in os type select Raspberry Pi OS Lite 32-bit.
+Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) in os type select Raspberry Pi OS Lite 32-bit.
 Click on the bottom right and enter your wifi ssid and password (Used to connect via ssh to your RPI Zero).
 Flash your SD card

 ### Way 2
-Download the Raspberry Pi OS Lite 32-bit version on [Raspberry Pi website] (https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-32-bit) and flash it on your SD card with [BalenaEtcher] (https://etcher.balena.io).
+Download the Raspberry Pi OS Lite 32-bit version on [Raspberry Pi website](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-32-bit) and flash it on your SD card with [BalenaEtcher](https://etcher.balena.io).

-If you want to connect via SSH over USB to your RPI Zero follow [this] (https://artivis.github.io/post/2020/pi-zero/)
+If you want to connect via SSH over USB to your RPI Zero follow [this](https://artivis.github.io/post/2020/pi-zero/)

 > Use SSH to connect to your flipper by default user=pi and password=raspberry